sandeepjohnr/JAVA/Day_1/introduction.md

 java is a object orianted
 it is platform independent("write once, run anywhere")

+## How does java works?
+ones the java code is written (source code) and compiled there will be a creation of .class file (byte code). this .class file is unreadable by humans only a machine can understand this. to excicute a java file javac file.java -> (creation of .class file) -> java file -> output

 		public class Main {
 	    public static void main(String[] args) {
 	        System.out.println("Hello World");